zbj3ji/Relative-Car-Accident-Rates/README.md

 The road segments where used to join various data and to be able to calculate e.g. Relative Accident Rate.
 In case you change a period in Tableau, all is recalculated dynamically.

-All is free of use, but in case you will use any part from this repo, please cite me accordingly:
+All content is free to use, but if you use any part of this repository, please cite me accordingly:

 ```
 @misc{zbj3ji,